-Beautiful Savior Lutheran School encourages the teachers and students to have a variety of experiences to draw upon for their classroom learning.
+Beautiful Saviour Lutheran School encourages the teachers and students to have a variety of experiences to draw upon for their classroom learning.
 In order for a student to attend a field trip, a signed permission form must be returned to the school.
 The field trip permission forms are sent ahead of time and must be returned to the school.
-If your child requires a booster seat, according to the legislature, please leave your child's booster seat at their locker.
+If your child requires a booster seat, according to the law, please leave your child's labelled booster seat at their locker.
 It is the responsibility of the parent to leave a booster seat if required.
-The school provides school shirts for all the students to wear on all field trips.
-Please be sure to send your child in theirs.